-Slash and burn is when you clear a piece of farmland and set the residual vegetation on fire to burn and make the land easily accessible and convenient for planting and other farm activities.
+Slash and burn is the practice where you clear a piece of farmland and set the residual vegetation on fire to burn and make the land easily accessible and convenient for planting and other farm activities.
 Farmers have used this technology for centuries and they still use it today.

 In the phase of population increase, increasing demand for food and climate change there has to be a substitute to this technology and conservation agriculture comes as a better alternative.